SERVICE ANIMALS FOR PERSONS

 Currently, a violation of the act is a misdemeanor punishable by a fine of not more than $10.
 Under the bill, a violation would continue to be a misdemeanor, but a violation could be punished by one or more of the following: imprisonment for up to 90 days; a fine of not more than $500; and/or community service for up to 30 days.

 Senate Bills 298 and 299 would have a negligible fiscal impact on state and local government.
 There could be a minimal impact on local governments potentially losing some revenue with the exemption of service animal license fees being expanded to miniature horses.
-Local governments could see marginal increased revenue from any resulting misdemeanor fines that would be assessed, as misdemeanor fines go to public libraries.
+Local governments could see marginal increased revenues from any resulting misdemeanor fines that would be assessed, as misdemeanor fines go to public libraries.

 Fiscal Analyst: Perry Zielak